RENATOZANGER/lambda-dynamodb-cdk-cfn-terraform/README.md

 terraform init # Initialize Terraform

-terraform plan # To check the resources that will be created
+terraform plan # Optional.
+To check the resources that will be created

 terraform apply -auto-approve # Apply settings